Home

 Oil your cooling pan ahead of time.
 Have a rack or cooling surface nearby and all your ingredients ready to go.

 Chocolate candy is a treat that will put a smile on everyone's face.
-Choose a candy making recipe and go and make some smiles!
+Choose a candy making recipe and go make some smiles!

 Return from Candy Making Tools to Chocolate Candy Making